 4. Quick Tour of Cytoscape¶

 This chapter describes the basic layout and mechanics of using Cytoscape.
-If you would prefer to learn by doing, consider starting with the Basic Expression Analysis Tutorial chapter.
+If you would prefer to learn by doing, consider starting with the Basic Expression Analysis Tutorial.

-When you start Cytoscape, you can access basic functions from the Welcome Screen:
+When you start Cytoscape, you can access basic functions from the Starter Panel:

 4.2.
 Basic Features¶